Crivella/ocr_translate/docs/source/contrib/index.rst

    pytest --cov=ocr_translate --cov-report=html tests

-And opening the `htmlcov/index.html` file generated in your working direcotry.
+And opening the `htmlcov/index.html` file generated in your working directory.

 If you are running tests with and IDE like VSCode, make sure that the following is set in your environment.